Should You Make Extra Mortgage Principal Payments?

-Pay off credit card debt
+1. Pay off credit card debt

 If you’re having a hard time with credit card debt like many Americans, it’s more than likely you don’t have enough available cash to commit to paying extra on your mortgage.
 Your credit card rates are going to be significantly higher than your home loan interest rate so it makes sense to tackle credit card debt first.
 Credit cards typically carry the highest cost to borrow with an average variable interest rate of about 16%.

-Refinance to a lower rate
+2. Refinance to a lower rate

-This may sound strange to skip paying extra principal and refinance your mortgage instead, but it could prove to save you more and still let you keep the extra money you’d pay toward your principal for other alternatives.
-The idea being that you may be able to lower your current rate without resetting your term.
-Your breakeven point could also end up being sooner than you think.
+This may sound strange to skip paying extra principal and complete mortgage refinance instead, but it could prove to save you more and still let you keep the extra money you’d pay toward your principal for other alternatives.
+The idea is that you may be able to lower your current rate without resetting your term.
+Your break-even point could end up being sooner than you think.

-Build up a rainy day fund
+3. Build up a rainy day fund

-Invest in the market
+4. Invest in the market

-You could stand to make more money by using additional principal payments and investing that money instead depending on how long you plan stay in the home.
+You could stand to make more money by using additional principal payments and investing that money instead of depending on how long you plan to stay in the home.
 “You’d be better off putting an extra $200/month in an IRA,” says Sullivan.

 Consider how long you plan to stay in your home.
 If you won’t realize the benefit of making extra payments before you plan to sell the home, investing what you would have paid extra might be a more wise choice.

-“In a low interest rate economy, mortgage rates are assumed to be at least a couple percentage points lower than what a moderate risk investment portfolio is likely to earn,” says Tedstrom.
+“In a low-interest rate economy, mortgage rates are assumed to be at least a couple percentage points lower than what a moderate risk investment portfolio is likely to earn,” says Tedstrom.

 (Disclaimer: American Financing is not a licensed financial advisor.
 The information contained in this article is not nor should be taken as investment advice.
 Please consult a licensed financial professional to discuss your personal investment strategy.
-American Financing is not affiliated with, endorsed by, or sponsored by Sullivan Financial Planning or Brown & Tedstrom Wealth Management or any of their affiliates or subsidiaries.)
+American Financing is not affiliated with, endorsed by, or sponsored by Sullivan Financial Planning or Tedstrom Wealth Management or any of their affiliates or subsidiaries.)